Insurance King

 Insurance King Agency, Inc., dba Insurance King, is an Illinois-based insurance agency.

 The agency is headquartered in Rockford, Illinois and is currently owned by Daniel Block.
-The agency, then called Nyman Advisors, Inc., was created in 2000 by co-founders Scot Nyman and Dan Block, and was renamed to Insurance King in 2001.
+The agency was founded in 2000 as Nyman Advisors, Inc. by Scot Nyman.
+Block and Nyman renamed the agency "Insurance King" in 2001.
 The agency handles auto and motorcycle insurance, along with SR-22s and roadside assistance.

 History

-In 2000, Block would become an insurance agent for a competing agency, when he learned that other insurance carriers had lower insurance rates.
-In the same year, Block would run into Scot Nyman, who had recently started his own agency.
-While having lunch one day with Nyman, Block would eventually decide to leave his employer work for Nyman's agency, Nyman Advisors, Inc.
+In 2000 Block left his job as an insurance agent to work for a competing agency, when he learned that other insurance carriers had lower insurance rates.
+In the same year, Block ran into Scot Nyman, who had recently started his own agency.
+While having lunch with Nyman, Block decided to leave his employer work for Nyman's agency, Nyman Advisors, Inc.

-In 2001, Nyman Advisors would undergo a name change to become Insurance King, after a salesman complimented the agency to Block and called Block "The Insurance King".
-The name stuck with Block, and he would eventually change the name of the agency to "Insurance King".
+In 2001 a salesman complimented the agency to Block, calling him "The Insurance King".
+The name stuck, and he and Nyman would eventually change the name of the agency to "Insurance King".

-In March 2003, Block would buy the agency from Nyman, making Block the sole owner of Insurance King.
+In March 2003 Block bought the agency from Nyman, making Block the sole owner of Insurance King.

-In 2003, Block would testify as a witness for SR-22 insurance, as the state of Illinois was looking to implement a mandatory insurance law within the state.
-Block would help offer ideas to help Illinois prevent fraudulent SR-22 insurance filings and help to transition the filing process electronically.
+In 2003 Block testified as a witness for SR-22 insurance, as the state of Illinois was looking to implement a mandatory insurance law within the state.
+Block offered ideas to prevent fraudulent SR-22 insurance filings and help to transition to an electronic filing process.

-In 2012, Block would create an expansion project for the agency, which included expanding offering coverage to other, nearby states to Illinois.
+In 2012 Block created an expansion project for the agency, which included expanding offering coverage to other, nearby states to Illinois.
 The plan was eventually implemented in 2013.
-The agency would report doubling the size of the agency three years in a row.
+The agency reported doubling its size three years in a row.

-In February 2013, Insurance King would sign Lighthouse Casualty Company, a carrier focused on teen and mid-twenties drivers, as one of their insurance carriers.
+In February 2013 Insurance King bought the Lighthouse Casualty Company, a carrier focused on teen and mid-twenties drivers, as one of their insurance carriers.

-In 2018, the agency would open up their first location outside of Rockford, a physical location in Peoria, Illinois.
-To help promote the opening, Block would hire actor Dustin Diamond to make commercials promoting the new agency.
-Until his death, Diamond would make commercials with the agency to promote "minimum coverage" with numerous advertising campaigns being made, including parodies to Diamond's character from Saved by the Bell, Screech.
+In 2018 the agency opened their first location outside of Rockford, a physical location in Peoria, Illinois.
+To help promote the opening, Block hired Saved by the Bell actor Dustin Diamond to appear in commercials promoting the new agency.
+Until his death from lung cancer in 2021, Diamond would appear in commercials for the agency to promote "minimum coverage," often trading on Diamond's character from Saved by the Bell, Screech.

-In 2020, a series of Insurance King commercials parodying Tiger King went viral.
+In 2020 a series of Insurance King commercials parodying Tiger King went viral.
 The commercials featured actor Todd Bridges (playing Joe Exotic) and Tiger King stars Saff Saffery and John Reinke.
-The commercials featured Tiger King references, Joe Exotic quotes, and insults at Carole Baskin.
+The commercials featured Tiger King references, Joe Exotic quotes, and insults directed at Carole Baskin.

 Locations

-Insurance King currently has six physical locations around the state of Illinois, with two more being built and planning to open sometime in 2022.
+Insurance King has six physical locations in the state of Illinois, with two more being built, which were planned to open sometime in 2022.